Table of Contents

 The importance of sharing company data has prompted regulatory mandates in various jurisdictions.

 Customers, as indicated previously, are interested in learning more about the estimation process and significant differences.
-The easiest way to convey just enough information is to itemize the cost of the goods and labor required.
+The easiest way to convey just supporting information is to itemize the cost of the goods and labor required.
 Five components of each item are outlined in a typical quotation:

 - Product or service